 26. Frozen fruit

 Frozen fruits are excellent pantry staples.
 You can top oats with frozen fruit or use them in your pies and cobblers.
-We turn to frozen fruits for our daily smoothies when fresh fruits are expensive.
+We turn to frozen fruits for our daily smoothies when fresh fruits are too expensive.

-27. Hot dog
+27. Hot dogs

 Hot dogs are not the healthiest pantry staples, but we just like keeping them in stock for quick breakfasts.
 You can also make sandwiches using hot dog buns, ketchup, and mustard.